What does the engine management light mean?

 As sophisticated as they may be, modern cars can develop glitches, and it’s possible turning the engine on and off may be enough for the EML to disappear.

-This is, unfortunately, not always the case, and even if the EML disappears on startup, it may reappear as you drive on.
+This won’t be the case if the light is warning of a serious fault.
+Even if the EML disappears on startup, it may reappear as you drive on.

-You could consider disconnecting the negative lead from the car’s battery to reset the EML, but this can cause other issues to appear, so it’s best to do this only if you’re confident in what you’re doing.
+You could consider disconnecting the negative lead from the car’s battery to reset the EML, but this can cause other issues to appear, so only try this if you’re confident in what you’re doing.

 Is an engine management light an MOT failure?

 If your engine management light comes or remains on during an MOT, then it is classed as a major fault.
-After all, if the light is on, there’s a very good chance your car is either unsafe or nowhere near as clean as it should be.
+After all, if the light is on, there’s a very good chance your car is either unsafe or not working as well as it should be.

 Long story short: an illuminated engine management light is an instant MOT fail.